HawesJM/GymPlanner/readme.md

 ### Further Development

-It is my intention that GymSpotter becomes the initial part of a larger series of related projects to create an interactive fitness community.
+It is my intention that GymPlanner becomes the initial part of a larger series of related projects to create an interactive fitness community.
 As such no code is to be copied or shared externally without express permission.

+Age based functionality.
+Relevant API linkage.
+The ability to share and print plans.
+Backend functionality to record user workout progress.

 #### Final Notes